isx434324/kerberosproject/backendClassic/readme.md

 Add ssh to the kerberos keytab

 Add user to kerberos database
-The user obtain the ticket
+The user obtain the ticket.
-[client@localhost]$ ssh client@sshserver don't require password
+The user try to do a SSH session and doesn't require password because already has the kerberos credentials.

 ### Model3
 FTP Kerberized

 How a server ftp use kerberos for the clients authentication.
-Add ftp to the kerberos keytab

 Configure PAM for using the module pam_krb5.so
 Add a user (without passwrod unix) in ftp server, the same client must exist on kerberos database.